-FRENCH 2 (High School Credit) Available to Grade 8
+FRENCH 2 (High School Credit)

 The objective of this courses it to reinforce the fundamental skills acquired by the students in French 1.
 The course develops increased listening, speaking, reading, and writing skills as well as cultural awareness.
 Specific content to be covered is a continuation of listening and oral skills acquired in French 1.
 Reading and writing receive more emphasis, while oral communication remains the primary objective.
-The cultural survey of the target language-
+The cultural survey of the target language-speaking people is continued.
+Prerequisite: French I